Idharkuthane Aasaipattai Balakumara: Production

 In February 2013, the film was announced to be produced by Leo Visions and to feature Vijay Sethupathi, Nandita and Swathi.
-It was said to be based on the daily comical things that happen in our day-to-day life.
-Madhan Karky penned the dialogues for this film.
+Madhan Karky penned the dialogues.
 Ashwin Kakumanu joined the cast a month later.
-The film's puja was held on 11 March 2013.
+The film began production after a puja held on 11 March 2013.
 The title of the film was inspired by a line in Thanga Padhumai (1959).
+A part of the film was shot in Osaka, and another in Kobe.